Charaut Math: Within the Math

 There is Lakshminarayan Mandir in the campus of the math.
 There is also a Sanskrit school in the Math which was established in 1926 known as Sri Laksmi Narayan Sanskrit High School, Choraut.

+Mahants

+The head of the matha is called as Mahant.
+The mahant of the matha is nominated according to the tradition of Guru-Shishya parampara in Hinduism.
+Till now there have been nine Mahants in the Matha.